Craiova

-Craiova (/krəˈjoʊvə/, also /kraɪˈoʊvə, krɑːˈjɔːvɑː, krɑːˈjoʊvɑː/, /ro/) is the largest city in southwestern Romania, the seventh largest city in the country and the capital of Dolj County, situated near the east bank of the river Jiu in central Oltenia.
+Craiova (/krə.ˈjoʊ.və/, also /kraɪ.ˈoʊ.və, krɑː.ˈjɔː.vɑː, krɑː.ˈjoʊ.vɑː/, /ro/) is the largest city in southwestern Romania, the seventh largest city in the country and the capital of Dolj County, situated near the east bank of the river Jiu in central Oltenia.

 It is a longstanding political center, and is located at approximately equal distances from the Southern Carpathians (north) and the River Danube (south).
 Craiova is the chief commercial city west of Bucharest and the most important city of Oltenia.
 The city prospered as a regional trading centre despite an earthquake in 1790, a plague in 1795, and a Turkish assault in 1802 during which it was burned.

 Eight villages are administered by the city: Făcăi, Mofleni, Popoveni, Șimnicu de Jos, Cernele, Cernelele de Sus, Izvoru Rece, and Rovine.
 The last four were a separate commune called Cernele until 1996, when they were merged into the city.

 Etymology and names

 There are two possible etymologies for Craiova: Old Slavonic kral ("king"), which has been borrowed in Romania as crai, and Slavonic krajina ("border" or "edge").
 Since no source prior to 1475 mentions the city, it is impossible to tell which of the two words is the real etymology.

 In Hungarian, the town is either referred to as Királyi, or as Krajova.
 The German name of the city is Krajowa.